 When you send in your check, if there is neither a form nor piece of paper that includes who you are, your email and shipping address, i will neither send your order nor cash your check.
 Preferably there’s an order form with the varieties and quantities listed as it takes me time to search through emails to find your order on the computer which i generally do not bring into the garlic pack room but at least a reference to an email i can look up.

-At this point, there’s no True Garlic Seeds available, there is True Seed Progeny.
+At this point, while there is no True Garlic Seeds available, there is True Seed Progeny.
 Until consistent farm help can be found, there’s simply not the time to sort them out.
-That said, i am intend to make available some small volumes of promising varieties derived from TGS that i have not necessarily named.
+That said, i intend to make available some small volumes of promising varieties derived from TGS that i have not necessarily named.
 I generally trial new accessions for several years.
 There are so many that it’s kind of a process of deselecting them.
 There are varieties that have useful traits but aren’t charismatic enough to come up with names and continually offer and yet, they are fertile and worth growing to make crosses.
 These accessions will be derivatives of varieties that have been pledged to OSSI, thus all offspring will necessarily remain in the public domain.
 If interested, inquire after harvest this summer.
 There is no list of these a quantities are limited to 1/4 each.

 Please read the Contact/Order page before asking for prices, shipping information or the address.